demmings/gsSQL/README.md

 WARNING:
 I have used eval() and Function() to make my life easier.
 If you believe that you will do some kind of injection attack on yourself at some later date, I urge you to modify the scripts to remove these from the program (or not use at all).

-Most of the BASIC SELECT functionality is implemented, however if you want to do anything fancy, it is most likely not going to work.
+The BASIC SELECT functionality is implemented, however if you want to do anything extremely fancy, it is most likely not going to work.
 Check out the SqlTest.js to get an idea of the kind of commands that will work.

 Known Issues:

-1)  Field and table alias syntax is not supported.
-So in a JOIN situation, you will need to use the full DOT notation to reference any field from the joined table.
-The column ALIAS can be used for a column title in the return data.  e.g.:
+1)  Field alias syntax is not fully supported.
+It is currently only used for column titles that can be returned with the select data.

-        select bookSales.date as 'Transaction Date',
-                SUM(bookSales.Quantity) as [ as Much Quantity],
-                Max(price) as Maximum
-           from bookSales
-           where customer_id in (select id from customers)
-           group by date pivot customer_id

 2)  Very little error checking.
 When developing your SQL SELECT statements and something is not correct or not supported, the application may just fail without giving any real indication of the problem.
 This needs improvements.